ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0013_Release_And_Operations_docker-based.md

 Step-by-step procedures to manually create and utilize any external service shall be documented in the T1Pal development github repository in .md format.

+A "release" of new or changed software to production amounts to promoting the "staging" branch of the github repository to the "production" branch of the github repository.
+The production branch of the repository exactly matches the production software.
+The "staging" branch of the github repository contains the tested final version to be promoted to production.
+The "staging" branch is subject to extensive testing and is only available to operations staff.

+A "run-book" is a check-list style document (stored in the github repository) that provides all of the methods and procedures needed to promote a "staging" branch to the "production" branch and test for correct operation.
+Testing of the run-book is also done in the staging environment.